kirk24788/KPS/README.md

     When used as a _target_ in your rotation, you *must* write `kps.heal.aggroTankFocus`!
  * `heal.aggroTank` - Returns the tank or unit if overnuked with highest aggro and lowest health Without otherunit specified.
  * `heal.lowestTargetInRaid` - Returns the raid unit with lowest health targetd by enemy nameplate.
+ * `heal.isMagicDispellable` - Returns the raid unit with magic debuff to dispel

 #### Incoming Damage